Five Things My Daughter Has Taught Me About Fatherhood

 • Biology: “My right hand is called Mr. Grabby and my left hand is called Mr. Holdy.”

-• The little joys in life: “A playground?
+• Joy: “A playground?
 Next to a lake!?
 WOW!”

 I can’t compete with wisdom like that, but I can share what I’ve learned along the way.
 In no particular order, here are five lessons my daughter has taught me about fatherhood: